by-cx/lobby/README.md

 So far the REST API is super simple and it has only two endpoints:

 ```
 GET /                                                  # Same as /v1/discoveries
 GET /v1/discovery                                      # Returns current local discovery packet
 GET /v1/discoveries                                    # Returns list of all discovered servers and their labels.
-GET /v1/discoveries?labels=LABELS    # output will be filtered based on one or multiple labels separated by comma
+GET /v1/discoveries?labels=LABELS&prefixes=PREFIXES    # output will be filtered based on one or multiple labels separated by comma or it can search for given prefixes, only one of those will be used
 GET /v1/prometheus/:name                               # Generates output for Prometheus's SD config, name is group of the monitoring services described above.
 POST /v1/labels                                        # Add runtime labels that will persist over daemon restarts.
 Labels should be in the body of the request, one line per one label.
 DELETE /v1/labels                                      # Delete runtime labels.
 One label per line.
 Can't affect the labels from environment variables or labels added from the LabelPath.
 ```

 If there is an error the error message is returned as plain text.